Browse by Medical Category

 Over my career, I have focused on the surgical aspect of infertility and reproduction.
 This includes endometriosis, fibroids, surgical repair of uterine anomalies and scar tissue, and repair of damaged fallopian tubes.
-I also direct a Chronic Pelvic Pain Clinic within the gynecology division and co-direct the Minimally Invasive Gynecologic Surgery Program.
+I also co-direct the Mass General Integrated Fibroid Program.
 I have a strong interest in fertility treatment outcomes, reproductive surgery outcomes, environmental factors and reproduction, diversity in reproductive health care treatments.

 Karimov CB, Cronister A, Srouji S, Petrozza JC, Racowsky C, Ginsburg E, Santolaya J, Welt C, Increased Prevalence of the FMR1 Premutation in Infertile Menstruating Women with Primary Ovarian Dysfunction, accepted Human Reprod., 2011.

 Souter I, Baltagi L, Kuleta, D, Meeker J, Petrozza JC.
 Women, weight, and fertility: The effect of body mass index on the outcome of superovulation/intrauterine insemination cycles.
 Fertil Steril.
 2011 ;95(3):1042